LanaKhalifa/deep-learning-flood-modeling/README.md

 ### plot_entire_batch_predictions

-Plots the predictions of the best model 300 random damples from `prj_03_test` set.
+Plots the predictions of the best model on 300 random samples from `prj_03_test` set.
 Each figure includes 10 samples, resulting in a total of 30 figures.
 See `📁 evaluate_and_visualize_best_model/visual_predictions`.
 Here are 10 samples:

 <p align="center">
   <img src="https://github.com/user-attachments/assets/02eae530-8fad-4451-aa62-68331ffb3087" alt="ten_samples_1" style="width: 30%;" />